 Task Run JSON Object Example

-If you have Kestra setup using the Kafka and Elasticsearch backend, you can view Task Runs in the UI.
+If your Kestra instance is set up with the Kafka and Elasticsearch backend, you can view Task Runs directly in the UI.

 taskrun_view

-It's similar to the Execution View but only shows Task Runs.
+This view is similar to the Execution View, but displays only task runs.

 Was this page helpful?